Jeroen van Merriënboer

 Paul A. Kirschner is Emeritus Professor of Educational Psychology at the Open University of the Netherlands, as well as Guest Professor at the Thomas More University of Applied Sciences in Belgium, and Honorary Doctor (doctor honoris causa) at the University of Oulu, Finland.
 He has published more than 300 journal articles, books, and book chapters in the areas of learning, instruction, and collaborative learning.

 Liesbeth Kester is full professor Educational Sciences at Utrecht University (UU).
 She is chair of the UU division Education and director of the academic master Educational Sciences of the UU.
 She is also member of the board of the Dutch Interuniversity Centre for Educational Research (ICO).
 Her expertise includes instructional design, multimedia learning, hypermedia learning, personalized learning, and learning, and designing and developing flexible learning environments (including game-based learning environments).

 Iwan Wopereis is a senior lecturer at the Expertise Centre for Education and Professional development (ECOP) of the Open Universiteit.
 At ECOP he teaches courses on instructional design and synchronous online education (i.e., the virtual classroom).
 Iwan has given various workshops on the 4C/ID-model in secondary vocational education (MBO) and higher education (HBO/WO).
 In addition to teaching, he researches subjects related to instructional design, information literacy, and creativity.

 Jimmy Frerejean is assistant professor at the Deptartment of Educational Development and Research and is a member of the Taskforce Instructional Design & E-Learning at Maastricht University.
-During his PhD, he researched instructional design approaches for teaching information literacy skills using the 4C/ID model at the Open University of the Netherlands.
-At Maastricht University, Jimmy works extensively with the 4C/ID model in various projects and contexts, such as teaching information literacy skills, developing a teacher training program for differentiation skills (i.e., the MATCH project), developing a toolbox with educational materials for palliative care (i.e., the Pasemeco project), and developing a continuous professional development program for facilitators in simulation-based education.
+Jimmy has experience applying the 4C/ID model in various projects and contexts, such as teaching information literacy skills, developing a teacher training program (i.e., the MATCH project), developing educational materials for palliative care (i.e., the Pasemeco project), and developing a continuous professional development program for facilitators in simulation-based education.
 Jimmy is also involved in courses, workshops, and consultancy on 4C/ID.